-3. Do know that if it is your first time getting a brazilian, you will be red, swollen, sore and bumpy.
-So if you are a bride especially, start waxing 2 months ahead of your wedding so that you know how your skin will react.
+3. Redness After Waxing: You typically get pretty red after a waxing.
+You can also you swollen, sore, and bumpy.
+So, if you are a bride especially, start waxing 2 months ahead of your wedding so that you know how your skin will react.
 Your first time is always the worst because the roots of your hair are so tight in your hair follicle.
 If you continue with your treatments, it get’s so much better I promise!

-7. Do tell your esthetician if you are using a Retin-A or anything with a Retinol on your face.
+7. Retinols, Skincare and Waxing: Make sure to tell your esthetician who is doing your waxing everything that you are using on your skin.
+There are some skincare ingredients like retinol that will make your skin rip off if you wax while on it.
 Even if you are getting your brows waxed, the medicine can migrate down to your eyelids and cause you to tear skin.
-So never, never lie about it unless you want to leave with a shiny patch of no skin where you were waxed.
-That is never pretty and I have seen it happen first hand.
+So never, never lie about using these ingredients unless you want to leave with a shiny patch of no skin where you were waxed.
+That is never pretty, and I have seen it happen first hand.

-8. Do use benzoyl peroxide to help kill bacteria and a anti bacterial wash with salicylic in it to help with the “post wax bumps.”
+8. Those Post Waxing Bumps: If you end up with some bumps after a waxing treatment, use a teeny-size rice size amount of benzoyl peroxide to help kill bacteria and an antibacterial wash with salicylic in it to help with the “post wax bumps.”
 Clean and Clear has some cheap options that work.
-Also Tendskin is another option that is really popular.
-Aloe Vera helps to soothe the skin as well.
+WARNING: Do Not over do the Benzoyl Peroxide or you will end up with a chemical burn.
+Just use a little bit and also Aloe Vera to soothe the skin as well.

-9. Do use a Salicylic and a good loofa in between waxing’s to prevent those lovely post wax in-grown’s.
-But please don’t go loofa sponge happy and then douse yourself with Salicylic, it will burn and you won’t be happy.
+9. Pre Wax Exfoliation: Make sure to use a Salicylic and a good loofa in between waxing’s to prevent those lovely post wax in-grown hairs.
+But please don’t go loofa sponge happy and then douse yourself with Salicylic, it will burn, and you won’t be happy.
 Rotate between the two.
 Use sterilized tweezers if you get an in-grown to get it out.